Apogee Acoustics Listening Sessions

 To see what we could squeeze out of JW’s Majors, we moved them to my listening room and indeed got much better results.
 Still, the treble wasn’t as airy as we’re used to from his Apogee Centaurs or my Magnepan MG3.6’s but there was something to the Apogee sound that my Magnepan MG3.6’s couldn’t quite match.
 In a word: Coherence.

 I never got around to writing a proper review of these speakers.
 That’s due to them not sounding entirely to my taste but offering enough advantages over my then current Magnepan MG3.6R’s, that they sparked a new interest for me in the quest for the Apogee sound.
 My friend JW’s Centaurs have super-airy treble, similar to the Maggies’ treble, but the Centaur Majors in spite of a very lively upper midrange sounded quite dark on top.
 Bass integration, however, was spectacular with lots of power, heft and speed.
 My aim was combining the strengths of my Magnepans with the strengths of Apogee.
 To that end I have been listening to various models in the owner’s homes.

 8-6-13 – visiting a Duetta Signature setup

-JW, the aforementioned listening buddy, has now aquired a fully restored pair of Duetta Signatures – the same ones as on the pictures below in the previous owner’s place.
-We have brought Jeff Rowland pre- and poweramps to the seller’s place and found out that not only do the model sixes drive the Duettas splendidly, they also seem to be a match made in heaven.
+JW, the aforementioned listening buddy, has now acquired a fully restored pair of Duetta Signatures – the same ones as on the pictures below in the previous owner’s place.
+We have brought Jeff Rowland pre- and power amps to the seller’s place and found out that not only do the model sixes drive the Duettas splendidly, they also seem to be a match made in heaven.

 Oh, about those stories detailing Apogee full range ribbon speakers having incredible bass?
 You better believe them!
 The Duetta Signatures have such a fullness of bass and more importantly depth, that I was seriously wondering if there really wasn’t a subwoofer hidden secretly.